lschiesser/pragmatics_rep/README.md

 - Which scale would be best to replicate for second experiment? (hearts, numbers, starts, ...)

 ## Question for Franke
-- experiments in one or separate?
+- experiments in one or separate? only one experiment (experiment 2)
-- Netlify from folder?
 - Scale?
+  - Übernehmen von Herzen
+  - ordinale Regression
 - adjustment of names ?
+  - randomizing names
 - due date?
 - hypotheses ok?
 - can mean be left out?